upenn-acg/ocolos-public/README.md

 - if `TIME_MEASUREMENT` is defined, Ocolos will print the execution time of code replacement;
 - if `MEASUREMENT` is defined, Ocolos will print metrics such as:
   * the number of functions on the call stack when target process is paused,
-  * the number of functions that are moved by BOLT,
+  * the number of functions that are moved by `BOLT`,
-  * the number of functions that are in the BOLT and original functions.
+  * the number of functions that are in the `BOLT` and original functions.
 - if `DEBUG_INFO` is defined, Ocolos will print debug information such as:
   * the information about detailed behavior of tracer
   * the content in the call stack when the target process is paused